scott-c-jensen/Escape_room_knock_box/README.md

 ![IMG_20220109_150641643](https://user-images.githubusercontent.com/29553708/148718371-1d022e31-ecde-41ee-9b70-ebf14f59f447.jpg)

+CODE BASE:
+The code is written in arduino and has a number of global variables to control the sensitivity and knock pattern for the code.

+ELECTRONICS:
 Here is the wiring diagram which includes the following:
   - Arduino nano
   - one 8x AA/AAA battery holder (or two 4x wired as shown in the diagram)